Steponas Darius: Biography

 Born in Rubiškės, in the Kovno Governorate of the Russian Empire, Darius immigrated to the US with his family in 1907.
 In 1917 he joined the United States Army, after the United States entered World War I, and changed his name to Darius.
 He served as a telephone operator in the 149th Field Artillery Regiment, fought in France, was wounded and received the Purple Heart medal.
 In 1920, he returned to Lithuania and joined the Lithuanian Army, graduating from War School of Kaunas in 1921.
 He participated in the Klaipėda Revolt of 1923.
 While living in Lithuania he completed pilot training.
 In 1927 he returned to the United States and started working in civil aviation.
 He initially formed South Bend Airways in partnership with Carl G. Jordan of South Bend, Indiana.
 Their fleet consisted of a Pheasant H-10 and an Eaglerock Long Wing, both powered by OX-5 engines of World War I vintage.
 He lived for a while in the Jordan household prior to moving to Chicago.

 While living in Lithuania he actively promoted various sports.
-He initiated building of first stadium in Kaunas; it was later was named after him – the S. Darius and S. Girėnas Stadium.
+He initiated the building of the first stadium in Kaunas; it was later named after him – the S. Darius and S. Girėnas Stadium.
 He played basketball, baseball, ice hockey, and practiced boxing and athletics, while also being an international footballer, having played for Lithuania national football team in its first competitive game against Estonia on June 23, 1923.
 He was also part of Lithuania's squad for the 1924 Summer Olympics, but he did not play in any matches.
 Since he was the first to publish booklets about basketball and baseball, he is considered to have brought those sports to Lithuania.
 He was also the first chairman of Lithuanian Physical Education Union, and a founder of Sporto Žurnalas (Sports Magazine).